 Between March 26 and April 3, 2019, 21 survivors of sexual misconduct and their supporters wrote to Chancellor Ronnie Green to share their experiences and express their concern with UNL’s handling of Title IX complaints.
-On April 10, 2019, 20 of the 21 letter writers received a generic, copy & pasted email response.
-One received no response at all.
+On April 10, 2019, 19 of the 21 letter writers received a generic, copy & pasted email response.
+Two received no response at all.

-Chancellor Green’s response failed to address any individual experiences and concerns.
+Chancellor Green’s response failed to address any individual's experiences or concerns.
 Rather, the Chancellor chose to focus on the new changes to advocacy services on campus.
 Because this response did not address the failed Title IX process, the group formally requested a meeting with the Chancellor on April 15, 2019.

 That same day, The Daily Nebraskan (DN) published an article regarding the Title IX Department’s numerous shortcomings featuring the stories of five survivors and their loved ones: "They're Just Trying to Keep us Quiet: A Title IX Investigation."
 In Chancellor Green’s response to the DN article nine days later, the Chancellor suggests this piece highlights the experience of just “five students” and parroted the same misleading talking points presented in the response he sent to the 19 survivors.
 We would like to address some of his statements.

 It should be obvious that even if only five students had a traumatizing experience with the Title IX process, that would still be five students too many.
 However, as Chancellor Green is aware, this is a story shared by dozens of students – a significant portion of the total number of students who report sexual misconduct during an average year at UNL.

 This issue is endemic, and UNL is actively choosing to ignore it.